saishinkar2/healthainexus/README.md

 - **Diabetes Checker:** Monitor blood sugar levels easily for effective diabetes management.

-- **Health AI:** An Artificial Intelligence which will give you correct response to the symptoms of an dieases.
+- **Health AI:** An Artificial Intelligence which will give you correct response to the symptoms of an disease.

 - **Helpline Numbers of India:** Quick access to essential emergency and healthcare contacts.